Do I have the correct category on my driving licence to drive a larger vehicle up to 7.5 tonnes?

 C1 Licence Exceptions

 Drivers who passed their Category B (car licence) test before 1st January 1997 will benefit from acquired rights (also referred to as grandfather rights).
-This means that these group of drivers already have the C1 entitlement on their driving licence, and will not need to take any additional tests.
+This means that this group of drivers already have the C1 entitlement on their driving licence, and will not need to take any additional tests.
+This would also mean that you could drive a motorhome using ‘grandfather rights’ rather than having to take the C1 licence/test.

 People who took their driving test after January 1997 will not have been granted the C1 licence, and will therefore have to take a separate C1 test to get the C1 licence.